bmdelaune/curly-couscous/README.md

 # README

-I completely forgot to add the cached flag on the view. i implemented the backend

 ## Things I would complete if I had time:
 1. Wayyy more specs.
 I did not test negative cases or even write a system spec.
 2. I would reduce the dependency on the `lib/open_mateo.rb` file and make it more of an adapter pattern.